Blyth77/DISYS_MiniProject03/README.md

 =============================================================

 NOTE:
-The clean_log.go can be run to clean the log folders.
-To run clean_logs.go, give it an argument N. N being the number of replicas you wish the client's to "know", this is hardcoded to a listOfReplicaPorts.txt, that the client uses for node-discorvery.
+The clean_log.go can be run to clean the log folders, and also update the list of replica ports, that the front-end's will establish connections to.
+To run clean_logs.go, give it an argument N. N being the number of replicas you wish the front-end's to "know", this is hardcoded to a listOfReplicaPorts.txt,(node-discorvery).
 THIS IS NOT PART OF THE SYSTEM, only a helper program (We know it is violating the definition of distributed systems!
-The program can be used without it!)
+The system can be used without it!)

     If clean_logs is not run, 4 replica ports will be available by default:
         - port:  6001,